Deep Dive SeriesOctober 27, 2022 @ 4 ET

-Join us for Bow Seat’s new Deep Dive Series!
+Join us for Bow Seat’s Deep Dive Series!
 Meet and learn from artists, scientists, community leaders, and activists whose unique strategies are pushing the climate movement to new creative depths.
-This monthly educational series explores how we can communicate about the climate crisis in unexpected, fresh, and even humorous ways that grab people’s attention without sacrificing the message.
+This monthly educational series explores the work of Climate Heroes who are fighting to make the world more habitable and just in the face of human-induced climate change.

 Unless otherwise noted, all Deep Dive virtual events will take place LIVE at 7 PM ET / 4 PM PT.
 Recordings will be shared and posted after the event.